jrroosevelt/VS2PCG/Card clarifications A-L.md

 *Set: Secret Avengers*

 **Half-Skrull Shapeshifter** triggers when you recruit him, but before he appears.
-So if you do choose to
+So if you do choose to KO an enemy Supporting Character and have Hulkling appear on that enemy player's side, he won't appear on your side first.

+^(Source: Rule Insert)

 # [Hydro-Man](http://vs.tcgbrowser.com/images/cards/big/SFO-006.jpg)
 ^CardNumber: ^SFO-006